-A survey of the overall accuracy of the Register of Buildings and Dwellings has never been conducted.
-However, the degree of unknown variables is very small.
+The degree of unknown variables is very small.
 According to the rules and regulations laid down by the Ministry of Economics and Business Affairs, public authorities and owners of buildings and dwellings are asked to provide information for maintaining the register.
 Owners are obliged to ensure that real and actual figures are continuously supplied.
 The main source of uncertainty is that there are lacks in reporting.
 The deficiencies are caused by ignorance, neglect, forgetfulness or otherwise.
 For example, it is uncertain to what extent the citizen reports a change in the number of rooms when a remodeling or heat source is changed.

 Quality and accuracy of information in the BBR: